onatucsd/onatucsd.github.io/_pages/mentoring.md

 * Matilda Gaddi (BS): Edge-Cloud Framework for Cybersecurity Question-Answering Using LLMs
 * Ishaan Kale, Jiasheng Zhou (BS): Anomaly-based Host Intrusion Detection

-I also served as a graduate mentor in the ENLACE Summer Research Program at UCSD:
-* Denisse Gabriela López, Mauricio Monroy, Marian Alondra Chavira, María Pimentel Villegas: Ensemble Learning for Remaining Useful Life Estimation

 In the past, I had the opportunity to work with these students:
 * Fatemeh Asgarinejad (PhD): Hyperdimensional Computing's Explainability for Adversarial Attacks; **Publication: ICCAD'24**
 * Mitchell Timken (MS): Machine Learning for Cyber Attack Detection in SCADA Power Systems; **Publication: SmartNets'23**